What is Forex Trading?

 Margin – Amount to Risk

 Banks and/or online trading providers need collateral to ensure that the investor can pay in case of a loss.
-The collateral is called the margin and is also known as minimum security in Forex markets.
+The collateral is called the margin and is the minimum security in Forex markets.
 In practice, it is a deposit to the trader’s account that is intended to cover any currency trading losses in the future.

-Margin enables private investors to trade in markets that have high minimum units of trading by allowing traders to hold a much larger position than their account value.
-Margin trading also enhances the rate of profit, but has the tendency to inflate rates of loss, on top of systemic risk.
+Margin coupled with leverage provided by your forex provider allows traders to hold a much larger position than their account value.
+Margin trading also enhances the rate of profit, but has the tendency to inflate rates of loss if the market moves against you.

 Leveraged financing, i.e., the use of credit, such as a trade purchased on a margin, is very common in Forex.
 The loan/leveraged in the margined account is collateralized by your initial deposit.
 This may result in being able to control USD 100,000 for as little as USD 1,000.
 A relatively small market movement will have a proportionately larger impact on the funds you have deposited or may have to deposit.
 This may work against you as well as for you.
 You may sustain a total loss of the margin funds deposited and any additional funds deposited to maintain your positions.